Modernisation of Swedish payments

 What’s changing?

 Between 8 September and 27 November 2026 all payment communication must go via the bank, not Bankgirot.
 Therefore, all current Bankgiro and Plusgiro payments (Alias) will need to be made through your bank.
-In addition, it will be mandatory to include the beneficiary name on all payments.
+Please note, this change does not apply to file communication linked to Autogiro nor the service Kontofråga.

 What does this mean for your business?